 My answer to that is: Not all of them.
 Some can help.
 And they will.

 You just have to train them and hold them accountable.
-One thing I have found very helpful, is to send each child home with an Alphabet Watch with the letter/sound we learned for that day.
+One thing I have found very helpful, is to send each child home with an Alphabet Booklet with the letter/sound we learned for that day.
 The more I can get the content right in front of their face, the less likely they will forget to practice with their child.
 Plus the kids are so excited about it, they will end up showing anybody that will acknowledge it!
+As an added BONUS, we have included a “Home Connection” in each booklet that offers suggestions on ways to practice phonics.

 6. Allow kids time to explore with hands-on and fine motor activities